getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The work proposes a minimum viable framework, and often trades precision for simplicity.
 The justification for this is to ensure adoption and usability in many different contexts such as active testing from applications and monitoring from network equipment.
-To counter the loss of precision, we require some parameters that allow for analysis of the precision.
+To counter the loss of precision, is it necessary to combine measurement results with a description of the measurement approach that allow for analysis of the precision.

 # Motivation